cube-alchemy/cube-alchemy/docs/concepts/queries.md

 ### Dimension-Only Queries

-When you only need to see what unique dimension combinations exist in your data:
+When you only need to see what unique dimension combinations:

 ```python
 # Define a query with only dimensions